forseti-security/forseti-security/_includes/docs/latest/setup-script-credentials-gke.md

 ```

 This will create a service account called `cloud-foundation-forseti-<suffix>`
-and assign it the necessary roles.
+and assign it the necessary roles, and download the service account credentials
+to`${PWD}/credentials.json`.